 How long will it take for my bike to be delivered?

 Standard, non-customised, in stock bikes are generally shipped next working day via DHL.
-The transit time will depend on the destination and courier service selected but generally speaking, UK Economy is 1-2 days and Europe is 2-3 working days.
+The transit time will depend on the destination and courier service selected.
 International Express orders will vary but as an example, USA is generally next working day, Australia is approx 5 working days.
-Areas classified bt DHL as "remote location" may take slightly longer.
+Areas classified by DHL as "remote location" may take slightly longer.
 Once your bike is ready to go you will receive an email from us with a link to your tracking number so you can keep an eye on your delivery.
-If you require a detailed transit time quote please contact us at email@example.com.
+If you require a detailed transit time quote please contact us at firstname.lastname@example.org.

 Can I return my bike if I don't like it or it doesn't fit well?

 It's easiest all round of you make sure the bike you are buying is the right fit for your child before you order.
 Ask if you are unsure, bikes are large items to ship so sending one back is expensive.
 Of course, if the bike is the wrong size when you receive it or you've changed your mind and you want to return it you must let us know within 14 days of receipt.
 You must return it in its original packing within 30 days.
 Shipping is at your own cost but we can always help with the return and deduct the shipping cost from your refund.
 In all instances please contact us first.

 How long is the guarantee on your bikes?